SEND Acronyms Decoded: Every Abbreviation Teachers NeedSEND Acronyms Decoded: Every Abbreviation Teachers Need - educational concept illustration

 When a parent tells you their child has a diagnosis of DCD, or an EP report arrives referencing SpLD, knowing what these mean (and what they look like in your classroom) is essential for planning effective differentiation.

-Neurodevelopmental conditions show inattention, hyperactivity, and impulsivity.
+Neurodevelopmental conditions can show as inattention, hyperactivity and impulsivity.
 CAMHS or a paediatrician makes the diagnosis.

-Trauma impacts learners, affecting concentration, emotional control, and behaviour (APA, 2013).
-Experiences or witnessing events can trigger this condition (van der Kolk, 2014).
-Research by Perry (2009) shows trauma changes brain function.
-Understanding this helps teachers support learners (Bloom, 2010).
+Trauma affects learners and can change concentration, emotional control, and behaviour (APA, 2013).
+It can be triggered by experiences or by witnessing events (van der Kolk, 2014).
+Perry (2009) shows that trauma changes brain function.
+When teachers understand this, they can support learners more effectively.

 Acronym Full Term Explanation In Your Classroom